privatenumber/github-cdn/readme.md

 - `/ratelimit`
   - See the rate limit quota available on the Github API
-  - Due to this limitation, **Github CDN is not a production-ready solution** to hosting code
+  - With rate limiting, **Github CDN is not a production-ready solution** to hosting code

 ### 🔑 Setting a custom token (for rate-limiting & private repos)
+Configure Github CDN to use your token to access your private repos and your own [rate limit quota](https://developer.github.com/v3/#rate-limiting).

-You can use the token-input to attach your token to every Github CDN request via browser cookies.
+Use the token-input to attach your token to every Github CDN request via browser cookies.

 <!-- insert-token-input -->

-Use your token to access your private repos and your own [rate limit quota](https://developer.github.com/v3/#rate-limiting).

 ---